The Drinking Loops That Keep Us Stuck

 • Action: Automatic drinking

-• Result: Drinking becomes a default behavior
+• Result: Drinking becomes the default

 The Reward-Seeking Cycle